KebMM/PythonAutoFramework/README.md

 ```
 pytest --alluredir=allure-results
 ```
+Here is an example of a pytest being run using the command above:
 5. Use the Allure command-line tool to open a web server and display the test results in your browser:
 ```
 allure serve allure-results
 ```
+Here is an example of the Allure web server being opened:
 Below is an example pytest that uses allure.
 A unittest would also implement Allure this way, but instead importing "unittest" instead of "pytest":
 ```
 import pytest